sdo992/tarohsnap/README.md

 - More shell agnostic design
 - Incorporate conf file, `/etc/tarohsnap.conf` to house user-defined variables
 - Error handling
-- System logfile location rather than local
+- System logfile location rather than local; tentatively, I am planning on `/var/log/tarohsnap.log`
+  - To handle privilege escalation, I may have to break up the script into multiple files
+  - Because of this, I may have to create an install procedure; not sure yet if I want to visit this with a shell script
-- Either local system notification on error/completion or email notification
+- Either local system notification on error/completion or email notification ** IN PROGRESS **

 Usage
 --------------------